Create and manage target group

 -HTTP

-: Sends packets to the configured path and checks the response
+: Sends a request to a path and checks response

 -HTTPS